-Being able to control your CI pipeline programmaticaly, tweak and bend it to your will, is a huge benefit for both small and large organizations.
-This is why we have deprecated our old API v1 and introduced a new API v2, and this is why we are now introducing a command line utility.
+Being able to control your CI pipeline programmatically, tweak and bend it to your will, is a huge benefit for both small and large organizations.
+This is why we have deprecated our old API v1 and introduced a new API v2, and this is why we are now introducing a command-line utility.

 The Semaphore Command Line Interface (CLI), is a tool for creating and managing Semaphore projects from the command line.

 Same as with our API v2 and Test Boosters, the Semaphore CLI is open sourced.
 We believe in the power of the community and want to promote full transparency when it comes to installing custom software on your machines.

 Features offered by the Semaphore CLI